Olin Corp. (OLN) vs. Its Peers: A Comparison - News Heater

 OLN’s Market Performance

-OLN’s stock has risen by 0.30% in the past week, with a monthly rise of 10.48% and a quarterly drop of -20.30%.
-The volatility ratio for the week is 1.66% while the volatility levels for the last 30 days are 2.30% for Olin Corp.
-The simple moving average for the last 20 days is 3.90% for OLN’s stock, with a simple moving average of -10.61% for the last 200 days.
+Olin Corp.
+(OLN) has experienced a 5.03% rise in stock performance for the past week, with a 12.25% rise in the past month, and a -0.65% drop in the past quarter.
+The volatility ratio for the week is 2.98%, and the volatility levels for the past 30 days are at 2.36% for OLN.
+The simple moving average for the past 20 days is 6.27% for OLN’s stock, with a -5.50% simple moving average for the past 200 days.

 Analysts’ Opinion of OLN